IamConstantine/LeetCodeFiddle/README.md

 16. [Largest Rectangle in Histogram](https://leetcode.com/problems/largest-rectangle-in-histogram) - use stack to push elements in increasing order and then pop and calculate the area for each popped element.
 17. [Rotate Array](https://leetcode.com/problems/rotate-array) - Reverse whole list and then 0,k-1 and k, end.
 18. [4 Sum ii](https://leetcode.com/problems/4sum-ii) - run a loop on k//2 lists to generate counter and then run on the remaining to find the complement.
+19. [Find Max Length of Zeros and Ones in array](https://leetcode.com/problems/contiguous-array) - a very high IQ implementation using map to track the count of 0s and 1s and track max length.

 #### **Linked List**